CIS-HK/SENsational/README.txt

 (anim) circleanimation2 -- Grows circle to 1.3 scale

 Forum
+(Class) User - This is the User class which stores the variables associated with each user of the
+                forum.
+Consists of getters and setters to access the data.
+(Class) Post - This is the Post class which stores the data associated with each Post on the forum.
+                Consists of getters and setters to access the data.
+(Class) Comment - This is the Comment class which stores the information for each Comment.
+                    Consists of getters and setters to access the data.
+(Model) FirebaseMethods - This is a Utils class that consists of all the methods that write to the
+                            database.
+This allows for other Activities to call methods when needed.
+This Model consists of the following methods:
+    getTimestamp -- Retrieves the instantaneous time when the method is called createNewPost -- Creates a new Post object with the parameters upvoteButtonPressed -- Updates the likes String of the corresponding Post on database upvote -- Searches through the Database to retrieve the post's current upvote number and adds 1 downvoteButtonPressed -- Updates the unlikes String of the corresponding Post on database downvote -- Searches through the Database, retrieves  post's current upvote number and minuses 1 uploadNewPost -- Uploads the Post to Firebase under all relevant nodes makeComment -- Creates a new Comment object with the arguments updateUserAccountSettings -- Updates the user's account's settings on Firebase updateUsername -- update username in the 'users' node and 'user_account_settings' node updateEmail -- update the email in the 'users' node updatePassword -- update the password in the 'users' node registerNewEmail -- Register a new email and password to Firebase authentication sendVerificationEmail -- Sends verification email to the email used to register new user addNewUser -- Adds User to Firebase
+    UserSettings -- Retrieves the account settings for the user currently logged in

 (Activity) HomeActivity - This is the activity that provides the main feed for the forum feature.
 This activity allows the user to access on the functionality the forum provides:
     1. Viewing of the Posts from the database